toolprint/vibekit/README.md

 ## 🧠 What is VibeKit?

-VibeKit is the easiest way to run coding agents—like Codex or Claude—in secure, pluggable sandboxes.
-Build with AI safely, whether you’re embedding agents in a product, testing them in a dev tool, or using them to automate work inside your codebase.

-No more wiring up execution environments.
-No GitHub auth headaches.
-No custom wrappers for every model.
+VibeKit is an SDK for running powerful coding agents like **OpenAI Codex** or **Claude Code** in secure, customizable sandboxes.
+You can generate and execute real code safely, stream output to your UI, and run everything locally or in the cloud — with full isolation and flexibility.

-Just one SDK.
-Any agent.
+One SDK.
+Any coding agent.
 Any sandbox.

 ---